 Mr. Black frequently receives appointments by the Surrogate’s Courts as a Guardian ad Litem to represent minors and other persons under a disability in Surrogate’s Court proceedings.
 He also receives appointments as a Court Evaluator in Supreme Court matters brought under Article 81 of the New York Mental Hygiene Law.

 Mr. Black’s legal experience began in 2000 when he worked as a law intern in the litigation department of Clifford Chance Rogers and Wells, LLP, in New York City.
 Mr. Black also worked in the corporate real estate department of Skadden, Arps, Slate, Meagher & Flom, LLP, in New York City, and is a former volunteer with the Nassau / Suffolk Law Services – Pro-Bono Project.
 Mr. Black’s career in Trusts & Estates began in 2006 when he served as the law intern to the Honorable John B. Riordan, Nassau County Surrogate.
 Mr. Black later worked under the supervision of counsel for the office of the Nassau County Public Administrator.

 Mr. Black is a frequent speaker on estate and trust planning, administration and litigation.
-Aside from his passion for the practice of law, Mr. Black is an active mentor, and creator of the Student Ambassador Program through the Nassau Lawyers’ Association of Long Island, Inc., to which Mr. Black is a former president (2016-2017).
+Aside from his passion for the practice of law, Mr. Black is an active mentor, and creator of the Student Ambassador Program through the Nassau Lawyers’ Association of Long Island, Inc., to which Mr. Black is the Chairman of the Board and a former president (2016-2017).
 Mr. Black has also served on the Continuing Legal Education Committee of the Nassau Lawyers’ Association of Long Island, Inc., and Scholarship committee, which provides annual scholarships to law school students.